 Remind yourself of your strategic objectives

-Last fall, I wrote about how to plan your year with a strategic map.
+You may have heard about how to plan your year with a strategic map.
 This idea holds true today, and if you identified your strategic objectives as you set your goals this year, it’s time to revisit them.

 If you haven’t followed through with the objectives you identified, ask yourself why.
 Sometimes we fall victim to shiny objects and forget about our own path for fear of missing out on something.
 Other times we find that what we thought we needed in our business wasn’t that important after all.
 If you’re looking for growth in your business, you may need to focus on operations or your financials.
 If you’ve been in business a while and are ready to change things up, product development and innovation may be your key focus.